 Wrong.
 False.
 Not happening.

-Currently, I am repackaging my services page and revamping my packages for 2016.
+As of December 2015, I am repackaging my services page and revamping my packages for 2016.
 So, I thought this is the perfect time to show you the strategies I am using to pump up the volume on my packaged services.

 Sell the formula